iwasahighwayman/my-white-whale/README.md

 # How on earth did I get here?
 The last thing I remember hearing before tumbling down the hole was "_I'm late, I'm late!
 For a very important date!
 No time to say 'hello, goodbye,' I'm late, I'm late, I'm late!_".

 We added a small covered open-air sitting area over our patio, and thought it would be nice to add some lighting for when sitting outside in the evening.
-It was a conscious decision to not added outdoor electricity, to stay within budget and maintain the aesthetics.
+It was a conscious decision to not add outdoor electricity, to stay within budget and maintain the aesthetics.
 The sitting area faces north, and gets very little sunlight, particularly during winter; initially solar-powered lighting did not seem like an option, but more on that later.

 So the conclusion was to purchase some battery-powered LED lighting.
 The product needed to be designed for outdoor usage, across all seasons' temperatures, and reasonably waterproof.
 Optionally detecting darkness to turn on the lighting would be ideal, but the product must have a built-in timer, to extend the life of the batteries vs. the lighting on through the night.
 Finally, the larger the battery type, the better.